KouateMuhamed/KouateMuhamed.github.io/_pages/about.md

   - /about.html
 ---

-Student enrolled in the Bachelor's Degree in Internet of Things, Big Data & Machine Learning at the University of Udine.
+I am currently Visiting Student Researcher at Stanford at the [Computational Neuroscience Lab](http://cnslab.stanford.edu/) under the supervision of [Dr Ehsan Adeli](https://stanford.edu/~eadeli/), and Dr Niki Martinel, [MLP](https://machinelearning.uniud.it/).
-I work part-time as an AI Engineer and I'm Research Scientist at the [MLP](https://machinelearning.uniud.it/) laboratory at UNIUD.
+I am enrolled in the Bachelor's Degree in Internet of Things, Big Data & Machine Learning at the University of Udine and I am a part-time AI Engineer at Bidpremium.

 [Download my resume](http://kouatemuhamed.github.io/files/MuhamedKouateResume2020.pdf)